emdo2841/alx-system_engineering-devops/0x01-shell_permissions/README.md

-set the mode of the file
+execute permission to all subdirectories of the current directory for the owner